JianyangZhang/Hot-Search-Terms/README.md

-This project firstly generates an n-gram library from training data, then builds a language model based on the n-gram library and stores the model to mySQL database.
+This project firstly generates an n-gram library from training data, then builds a language model based on the n-gram library and stores the model to MySQL database.
 This language model can be used to predict the words after a given word or phrase.

 **<h2>Search Engine Autocompletion:</h2>**
 ![show1](https://cloud.githubusercontent.com/assets/22739177/21952660/c13bd76e-d9d7-11e6-8b95-2e9a706b0dbc.PNG)